Beee4life/acf-city-selector/README.md

 This plugin hasn't been tested yet in the following situations.
 * multiple single field instances
+* multiple single field instances in groups
 * as a single/repeater field in flexible content blocks
 * as a repeater field in groups
-* multiple instances in groups
 * as a single/repeater field on a user page
-* as a repeater field in a front-end form
+* most front-end usage

 We will try to look into these soon.